elr0p3/FileSysStat/README.md

 TUI version is disabled by default.

-To run it you should run 'mv src/r0p3/Main.java.old src/r0p3/Main.java'.
+To run it you should run `mv src/r0p3/Main.java.old src/r0p3/Main.java`.
-Then type 'make tui && make run' inside the current project.
+Then type `make tui && make run` inside the current project.

 GUI version is the default one.